sjtu-iiot/graphx-webpage/tutorials/codereview/graphOperators.md

 	res2: Array[(org.apache.spark.graphx.VertexId, Int)] = Array((354796,1), (672890,0), (129434,2), (194402,1), (199516,20))
 	```

-2. ```outerJoinVertices``` operator:
-Compared to joinVertics, we will add a case to realize the option in outerJoinVertices.
+2. Compared to `joinVertics`, we can add a `case-condition` to realize the condition-checking in `outerJoinVertices`:
 	```
 	scala> val tmp = rawGraph.outerJoinVertices[Int, Int](outDeg)((_, _, optDeg) => optDeg.getOrElse(0))
-	// Also canbe written in this way
+	// Also can be written in this way
 	//val tmp = rawGraph.outerJoinVertices[Int, Int](outDeg){(_, _, optDeg) => optDeg match {
 	//	case Some(outDeg) => outDeg
 	//	case None => 0